maiskt/hackathon.github.io/docs/05-Financial-Inclusion.md

     Have a bank account registered in thier name or a joint account registered in their name and someone's else or Use a bank account that belongs to someone else or Ever used a mobile money service or a non-bank financial institution for any financial activity.

+Levels:
++ 1="Yes"
++ 0="No"

-## ACCESS_FINANCIALuse
+## ACCESS_FINANCIAL
 Ever used full-service formal financial services: counts the same respondents as for variable ACCESS_FINANCIAL_ALL but uses only full-service banks and non-bank financial institutions.

+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## FI
 Financially included - counts respondents who:
     Have an account registered in thier name or a joint account registered in their name and someone's else in a full-service           bank or
     Have a mobile money account registered in their name or Have an account/membership in a full-service non-bank financial institution.
+Levels:
++ 1 ="Financially included"
++ 0 ="Financially excluded"

 ## ACTIVE_FINANCIAL
-Active full service registered account owners- Counts respondents who:
+Active full-service registered account owners- Counts respondents who:
     Have an account registered in thier name or a joint account registered in their name and someone's else in a full-service           bank and have used the account in the last 90 days before the survey, or
     Have a mobile money account registered in their name and have used it in the last 90 days before the survey, or Have an account/membership in a full-service non-bank financial institution and have used it in the last 90 days before the         survey.
+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## ACCESS_DFS
 Ever used a digital stored value account - Counts respondents who:
-    Have an account registered in thier name or a joint account registered in their name and someone's else in a full-service           bank that offers a digital platform, or  use an account that belongs to someone else, or
+    Have an account registered in thier name or a joint account registered in their name and someone's else in a full-service           bank that offers digital services, or  use an account that belongs to someone else, or
-    Use a full-service bank account that belongs to someone else Have ever used a mobile money service for any financial activity or, Have ever used an account/membership in a full-service non-bank financial institution that offers a digital platform.
+    Use a full-service bank account that belongs to someone else Have ever used a mobile money service for any financial activity or, Have ever used an account/membership in a full-service non-bank financial institution that offers digital services.

+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## REGISTERED_DFS
-Digitally included
+Digitally included: counts respondents who:
+    Have an account registered in thier name or a joint account registered in their name and someone's else in a full-service           bank that offers digital services, or
+    Have an account registered in their name with a mobile money service or, Have an account/membership in a full-service non-bank financial institution that offers digital services.

+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## ACTIVE_DFS
 Actively use digital stored-value accounts - Counts the same respondents as variable ACCESS_DFS but who used their account in the last 90 days before the survey.

+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## ACTIVE_DFS_ADV
 Actively use digital stored-value accounts and have used at least one advanced financial service (beyond basic wallet & P2P)

 Counts the same respondents as variable ACCESS_DFS but who used their account in the last 90 days before the survey to conduct an advanced activity (i.e., activity other than deposit, withdrawal, sending an receiving money).

+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## ACCESS_DFS_PAYMENT_TRANSFER
-Used bank or mobile money for digital payment or transfering
+Ever used bank or mobile money for digital bill payment or transfer: Counts respondents who have ever used a bank or a mobile money service to pay bills or transfer money.

+Levels:
++ 1 ="Yes"
++ 0 ="No"

-## ADVANCED_ACTIVE_FINANCIAL
+## ACTIVE_FINANCIAL_ADV
-Actively use full service accounts and have used at least one advanced financial service (beyond basic wallet & P2P)
+Active use of a registered account for at least one advanced financial service (beyond basic wallet & P2P): Counts respondents who have used their registered full-service bank or NBFI account or their registered mobile money account in the last 90 days to conduct at least one advanced activity (i.e., activity other than deposit, withrdrawal and money tranfer).

+Levels:
++ 1 ="Yes"
++ 0 ="No"

-## ADVANCED_ACTIVE_FINANCIAL30
+## ACTIVE30_FINANCIAL_ADV
-Used full service accounts in past 30 days and have used at least one advanced financial service (beyond basic wallet & P2P)
+Active use in the last 30 days of a registered account for at least one advanced financial service (beyond basic wallet & P2P): Counts respondents who have used their registered full-service bank or NBFI account or their registered mobile money account in the last 30 days to conduct at least one advanced activity (i.e., activity other than deposit, withrdrawal and money tranfer).

+Levels:
++ 1 ="Yes"
++ 0 ="No"

 ## FINANCIAL_STAGE
 Customer journey segmentation

+Levels:
++ 0="Nonuser"
++ 1="Nonregistered user"
++ 2="Inactive registered user
++ 3="Active basic user"
++ 4="Active advanced user"